liventcord/Liventcord/docs/docs/tutorial-basics/set-enviroment-variables.md

       - **MySQL**
       - **MariaDB**
       - **SQLite**
+    (defaults to "sqlite" if not provided).

   - **SqlitePath**
-    File path where SQLite will store data (defaults to "sqlite" if not provided).
+    File path where SQLite will store data
+    (defaults to Data/liventcord.db)

   - **GifWorkerUrl**:
     URL of the Cloudflare Worker for querying Tenor GIFs.